 Century that was converted to a Memorial Chapel and Confederate Shrine to honor the many soldiers who are buried in the surrounding Blandford Cemetery.
-The museum is noteworthy for its 15 Tiffany stain glass windows that were funded through donations by former confederate states at the turn of the 20th century.
+The museum is noteworthy for its 15 Tiffany stain before, during and after the Civil War.
+Particular emphasis is placed on the 10- month Siege in Petersburg in 1864-1865.